-While t-shirts that bear a message are certainly not a novel phenomenon, they have found an interesting home on the runway.
+While politically-charged garments and accessories are certainly not a novel phenomenon, they have found an interesting home on the runway.
 As Kenzie Bryant wrote for Vanity Fair early this year, “The message tee’s presence on fall 2017 runways is a testament to how quickly things can change, and how the fashion industry’s pace puts it in a unique position to react and reflect the sentiment of its consumers.”

-These tees have gone beyond the runway, popping up in no shortage of fashion month street style photos and on Instagram, of course.
+These tees (and of course, the hats) have gone beyond the runway, popping up in no shortage of fashion month street style photos and on Instagram, of course.
 Many of Dior’s brand ambassadors, for instance, including mega-influencer Chiara Ferragni, were photographed in its slogan tees, suggesting that the brand was lenient with its t-shirt gifting.

 And there is more to fashion's mounting activist streak than garments.
 Social media has played a seminal role, as well.
 Whether it be political endorsements or a move to publicly create distance between a brand, publication, or individual from a controversial figure or practice, for instance, Twitter has proven a useful tool for disseminating such messages, oftentimes without, having to do any more.

-Yes, despite the existence of some truly well-meaning and acting individuals, the activism-centric movement within the fashion industry in recent seasons has, nonetheless, been an immensely complex one, that is, in many ways, lacking.
-There is certainly merit to the awareness-raising properties of t-shrits and Twitter, using our bodies – and our social media accounts – as walking billboards for our causes (not uncommonly the trendiest of the moment) is different than actually acting upon the ideas that we present vis-à-vis our tees.
+Yes, despite the existence of some truly well-meaning and acting individuals, the activism-centric movement within the fashion industry in recent seasons - and even the movement that is garment/accessory-centric but removed from the confines of the fashion industry - has, nonetheless, been an immensely complex one, that is, in many ways, lacking.
+There is certainly merit to the awareness-raising properties of t-shrits, beanies, and Twitter, and our ability to using our bodies – and our social media accounts – as walking billboards for our causes (not uncommonly the trendiest of the moment), this is is different than actually acting upon the ideas that we present vis-à-vis our tees ... or hats.

 A media conglomerate distancing itself from Terry Richardson, for instance, via a statement – a solid seven years after the first handful of models spoke out about the photographer's alleged practices of sexual harassment – rings a bit hollow.